 In the picturesque seaside location of Baie des Citron (Lemon Bay) in Noumea, a group of retirees has enabled marine biologists to uncover a whole new understanding of the bay’s sea snake population.

-The group of women, in their 60s and 70s, came to together with a shared love of snorkelling, and every day they swim up to 3 km, cameras in hand, to help identify and record the sea snakes found along the way.
-We joined them for a snorkel on a recent dive trip to New Caledonia, for this exclusive interview with the marine biologist leading the research project, Dr Clair Goiran.
+The group of women, in their 60s and 70s, came together with a shared love of snorkeling, and every day they swim up to 3 km, cameras in hand, to help identify and record the sea snakes found along the way.
+We joined them for a snorkel on a recent dive trip to New Caledonia, for this exclusive interview with the marine biologist leading the research project, Dr. Clair Goiran.

 “It was much more fun than studying coral, so I started studying sea snakes as my main subject.”